 Learn how Balinese people live

-Stay a few nights at the family and get a true view on how Balinese people live.
+Stay a few nights at the family and get a true view of how Balinese people live.
 We were lucky to join a ceremony, the birth of a baby boy in the family.
 A unique experience and an even deeper look into their culture.

-The family is warm, welcome and always open to host new travelers.
+The family is warm, welcome and always open to hosting new travelers.
 Although you are only able to talk via hand gestures and body language, staying a couple of days at the family creates an instant friendship.

 One day, Nyoman wanted to introduce us to the Hindu Culture in Bali which is different from India.
 Earlier he visited the Besakih Temple, which is the most important temple of Bali that you visit only twice a year.
 Every visitor receives bracelets.

 Nyoman gave us both got a bracelet called “Tridatu”.
 When the Balinese people wear it they say it brings peace, safety, and luck.